Potomac State College of West Virginia University: History

 At the urging of Mineral County member of the West Virginia House of Delegates, Francis M. Reynolds, Potomac State College was created in 1901 as the Keyser Preparatory Branch of West Virginia University, by an act of the West Virginia Legislature.

 After receiving an appropriation of $20,000 from the legislature for the construction of buildings, Colonel Thomas Beall Davis, a local businessman, donated 16 acres of land as a site for the new school.
-That location, formerly Fort Fuller (also known as Fort Kelly), was a critical fortress in maintaining open roads leading to the South Branch and Shenandoah Valleys and in retaining Union control of the Baltimore and Ohio Railroad (B&O) during the American Civil War.
+That location, formerly Fort Fuller (also known as Fort Kelly), was a critical fortress in maintaining open roads leading to the South Branch Potomac and Shenandoah Valleys and in retaining Union control of the Baltimore and Ohio Railroad (B&O) during the American Civil War.

 Once construction was completed on the multi-purpose building that would house offices, classrooms, a library, recitation halls and a gymnasium, the College opened its doors to 80 students in Fall 1902 as the West Virginia Preparatory School.
 Lloyd F. Friend was appointed principal and teacher and was joined by four other teachers.

 In spring 1917, fire broke out in the multi-purpose building destroying most of the structure.
 Operations were moved to Davis Hall, named in honor of Thomas B. Davis, which was completed in 1916.

 With appropriations from the WV Legislature, a new Administration Building was completed in 1919.
 That same year, the college purchased 129 acres of land adjacent to its property for its agriculture program.

 After decades as a regional campus of West Virginia University, Potomac State College became an integrated division of the university on July 1, 2005.
 Many non-academic services at Potomac State have now come under the control of its main campus.